 At a conference held in New York in 2004, Geriatrician, Professor Ronnie Chernov, University of Arkansas for Medical Sciences, pointed out that it would be wrong to assume that because our muscle mass decreases with age, that protein requirements should also decline.
 His view was that our need for protein increases, especially when demands increase to heal wounds, fight infection, repair fractures, or restore muscle mass lost from immobility.
 He said that that protein is frequently overlooked as a target nutrient in the very old patient.

 However, do not be confused between a high protein diet, a high meat diet or a low carb diet.
 Fatty or red meat is not advisable in larger quantities.
 Neither should you reduce your consumption of the other four food groups.
 It is the added sugars, processed foods and high fat products that we should be jettisoning.

-It is also important to understand that protein does not work on its own.
+It is also important to understand that protein does not work on its own to build muscle.
 Other essential requirements of muscle growth are hormones, glucose and vitamin D, not to mention exercise.
 That is why the government wishes to encourage us all to take exercise once a day.
-Muscle loss is created by under-nutrition in any of the five food groups and lack of exercise.
+Muscle loss is created by under-nutrition in any of the five food groups together with lack of exercise.

 4. Boost Vitamin C